Avid Keeps AMC Networks "Always On."

 Launched in 1984 as American Movie Classics, AMC Networks, Inc. currently owns and operates five of the most notable brands in the cable television: AMC, IFC, Sundance Channel, WE tv and IFC Films.

-One of the most important ways the network lives up to its “Always On.
-Slighty Off” tagline is with unique programming powered by a network-wide deployment of Avid creative tools in 65 edit suites, fully integrated into Interplay Media Asset Management (MAM) and Interplay Production systems, AirSpeed video servers, and the world’s largest installation of ISIS shared storage.
+The network lives up to its “Always On.
+Slighty Off” tagline by creating unique programming powered by a network-wide deployment of Avid creative tools in 65 edit suites.
+The end-to-end system features an array of solutions based on the Avid MediaCentral Platform, including Interplay | MAM (media asset management) Interplay | Production, AirSpeed video servers, and the world’s largest installation of ISIS shared storage.

-This has allowed AMC Networks to transition from a collection of independently operated channels to one of the industry’s most coordinated and effective production environments using common tools and supporting systems with consistent production protocols and guidelines.
+Avid solutions have allowed AMC Networks to transition from a collection of independently operated channels to one of the industry’s most coordinated and effective production environments using common tools and supporting systems with consistent production protocols and guidelines.

-Behind the Storytelling
+Behind the storytelling

-Avid enabled AMC Networks to take a uniquely holistic approach to content creation in which all the media production tools and systems work together to provide a level of quality, speed, and flexibility once thought impossible. .
+The key to building this large, cohesive operation is the powerful Avid asset management technology that automates and streamlines the storytelling process.
+The Avid workflow enabled AMC Networks to take a uniquely holistic approach to content creation in which all the media production tools and systems work together to provide a level of quality, speed, and flexibility once thought impossible.

-“Not only that,” adds Jimm Popowich, VP of Engineering for Post-Immediate Services, “but the whole system had to be platform agnostic.
+“Not only that,” adds Jimm Popowytsch, VP of Engineering for Post-Immediate Services, “but the whole system had to be platform agnostic.
 We needed to give our editors the ability to work on both Media Composer and Final Cut Pro and go between the two systems seamlessly.
 Avid offered us a very elegant way to do that.”

 To underscore the point, Popowich explains that the Sundance Channel is solely based on Final Cut.
-But the kind of open media structure Avid provides gives Sundance editors the ability to interoperate on a network level and share whatever they are working on with editors using Media Composer.
+But the open Avid MediaCentral Platform provides gives Sundance editors the ability to interoperate on a network level and share whatever they are working on with editors using Media Composer.

-Metadata and Manageability
+Metadata and manageability

 “It’s just a process of setting up custom delivery points and establishing rules around the media that gets output,” explains Caroline Dennis, Director of Media Management.
 “If the content is available and in the system, projects that once would have taken us two weeks to complete can be done in a matter of 24 hours.
 That is an extremely critical advantage for us.”